 The company you originally owed gets something out of the deal.
 The collections agency gets the potential for a large profit if it can make you pay.

-Collections agencies use a number of tactics to try to convince you to pay.
-If you have an account in collections, you should take the time to read up on how to handle debt collectors when they contact.
+Collection agencies use a number of tactics to try to convince you to pay.
+If you have an account in collections, you should take the time to read up on how to handle debt collectors when they contact you.

 Having an account in collections will have a negative effect on your credit score.

 To understand how it will affect your credit, you’ll need to understand how credit scores are calculated.

 The two most important factors are your payment history and the amount of money you owe.
 The other three factors are all roughly equal in importance after that.

 An account in collections indicates that you’ve failed to make on-time payments on your bills.
 This will affect the payment history portion of your credit.
 Because payment history is the most important part of your credit, it’s easy to see why having an account in collections is a bad thing.